Why you need to call Accu-Clime first (or at least always call us for a second opinion).

-If the homeowner wouldn’t have shut off the furnace and opened windows this could’ve ended in tragedy.
+If the homeowner hadn’t shut off the furnace and opened windows this could’ve ended in tragedy.
 Carbon monoxide can reach lethal levels if unchecked.
 Our techs are trained to find things like this and alert the homeowner to potential problems.

 Fortunately this story ended with a happy ending, and the family is now doing fine.